Perth Airport: Early days

 Prior to the opening of the Perth Airport, civilian air services for the city were provided from Maylands Aerodrome as well as on the city's foreshore at Langley Park.
 By the end of the 1930s, it became clear that the Maylands Aerodrome was limited in the size and speed of aircraft it was able to handle thus causing them to seek an alternative site for a future airport.

-Site selection and preparation of the original plans was undertaken by Mr N M Fricker of the Department of Civil Aviation.
+Site selection and preparation of the original plans was undertaken by NM Fricker of the Department of Civil Aviation.
 In 1938, land was selected and purchased for the new aerodrome.
 The site selected in what was at the time Guildford, was an area of land granted by Governor James Stirling to local man John Scott, which later became the long disused Dunreath Golf Course.

 A plaque located on a roadside wall of the old International terminal remains in permanent memory of Scott:

 Military operations

-Even before civil aviation operations could commence at the new site, the onset of World War II saw the facility being redesigned for military purposes as a temporary base for the Royal Australian Air Force and United States Navy, known as "RAAF Station Guildford", primarily to supplement RAAF Base Pearce.
+Even before civil aviation operations could commence at the new site, the onset of World War II saw the facility being redesigned for military purposes as a temporary base for the Royal Australian Air Force and United States Navy, known as RAAF Station Guildford, primarily to supplement RAAF Base Pearce.
 Royal Australian Air Force No. 85 Squadron was based there from February 1943.

 Despite military use of the airfield, civil services operated by Qantas Empire Airways and Australian National Airways (ANA) commenced from the location in 1944.
 This was despite bitter protest from military authorities who felt civilian operations would undermine the defence and camouflage needs of the location.

 The move was agreed to by the government, as the larger types of aircraft of the day being operated by the two airlines could simply not be handled at Maylands, notwithstanding the small grass airfield, lack of passenger facilities, and approaches being difficult due to surrounding industrial infrastructure.
 Using Douglas DC-3 aircraft, ANA flew the first commercial service from the aerodrome to Adelaide.
 On 17 June 1944, Qantas made its inaugural flight to Ceylon via Exmouth using a modified Consolidated B-24 Liberator, arriving in Perth on 3 June 1944 having been released to the airline by the British Government.